Do graph neural network states contain graph properties?: Discussion

-With \textbf{Grid-House} we hypothesized that the GNNs would benefit from leveraging the \textit{\# of square} to render the problem linearly separable.
+\textbf{Expectations:} With \emph{Grid-House} we hypothesized that the GNNs would benefit from leveraging the \textit{\# of square} to render the problem linearly separable.
 Based on their mathematical restrictions, we hypothesized that the GIN would perform better than the GAT and the GCN.
 Regularization methods should either refine the representations, as seen with \( L_2 \) regularization, or distribute them more broadly, as achieved with dropout.
 Based on the message-passing paradigm, we anticipated a clear absence of the \textit{\# of square} in the first layer.
 Additionally, we expected that the mean-pooling and norm-sorting methods would not significantly alter how representations are probed, except for basic properties like the number of nodes, which are easily interpretable from the tensor of node vectors but not from an aggregated representation.

-For the \textbf{ClinTox Molecular} dataset, based on the literature~\citep{kengkanna2024enhancing, chen2021chemical, jiang2021ggl} some few properties have been found to be link with toxicity such as the node degree (i.e. the valency), subgraph patterns (functional groups, chemical fragments), and the overall graph connectivity.
+For the \emph{ClinTox Molecular} dataset, based on the literature~\citep{chen2021chemical, jiang2021ggl,kengkanna2024enhancing} some properties have been found to be link with toxicity such as the node degree (i.e. the valency), subgraph patterns (functional groups, chemical fragments), and the overall graph connectivity.

-Based on existing literature on functional connectivity (FC) network properties in ASD and MDD \cref{brainimaginggnn}, we hypothesized that specific properties would be critical in classifying brain networks for the \textbf{fMRI FC connectomes} dataset.
-For ASD, we expect \textit{betweenness centrality} to play a significant role at the node level, reflecting local overconnectivity.
-At the graph level, we anticipate that \textit{clustering coefficient}, \textit{characteristic path length}, and \textit{small-worldness} will be essential in capturing the local and global network disruptions seen in ASD, particularly the imbalance between local overconnectivity and long-range underconnectivity.
-For MDD, we hypothesise that increased \textit{clustering coefficients}, \textit{modularity}, \textit{number of triangles} and \textit{number of squares} will be key features for classification, as they could indicate of heightened local interconnectedness and disrupted global integration.